-Similar to earlier surveys, rates of cannabis use were greater among men than women: for lifetime use, the ratio of men's use to women's was 29.5% versus 19.3%; last-year use, 9.9% versus 4.4%; and last-month use, 5% versus 2%.
-Since 2002/03, lifetime, last-year and last-month rates of cannabis use among males have increased by 32.9%, 37.5% and 47.0%, respectively.
+Similar to earlier surveys, rates of cannabis use were greater among men than women: for lifetime use, the ratio of men's use to women's was 29.5% versus 19.3%; for last-year use, 9.9% among men versus 4.4% among women; and for last-month use, the ratio was 5.0% among men versus.
+Since 2002/03, lifetime, last-year, and last-month rates of cannabis use among males have increased by 32.9%, 37.5%, and 47.0%, respectively.
 Lifetime and last-year use of cannabis among females has also increased.
 However, last-month rates of cannabis use in women has remained relatively stable over time.

 The prevalence of cannabis use was noticeably higher among young adults.
-However, lifetime and last-month rates were lower than those recorded in 2014/15, while last-year prevalence was unchanged at 13.8%.
+However, lifetime and last-month rates were lower than those recorded in 2014/15, while last-year prevalence was unchanged, at 13.8%.